dkriegner/xrayutilities/doc/source/index.rst

  > pip install .

 which will install *xrayutilities* to the default directory.
-It should be possible to use it (*import xrayutilities*) from now on in python scripts.
+It should be possible to use it (*import xrayutilities*) from now on in Python scripts.

 Detailed instructions
 ---------------------

-Installing *xrayutilities* is done using Python's setuptools
+Installing *xrayutilities* is done using pip with the meson-python build backend.

-The package can be installed on Linux, Mac OS X and Microsoft Windows, however, it is mostly tested on Linux/Unix platforms.
+The package can be installed on Linux, Mac OS X and Microsoft Windows.
 Please inform one of the authors in case the installation fails!

 Required third party software